 - The European colleague is a researcher holding a PhD in mathematics who will be based, throughout the candidate’s entire stay, in one of the following countries: Germany, Spain, France, Italy, the Netherlands, Norway, Switzerland;

 - During his/her time in Europe, the laureate will record/broadcast a mini-course (approximately 8 hours, in French or English) on mathematics at master/beginning of PhD level.
 Note that this is an important part of the application as the lectures will become an exemplary course for all students who want to learn about this topic.
 It needs therefore to be prepared with great care.
 This course will be recorded during a week at Nice, ICTP or another possible research center and will usually require an extra week on top of the collaboration period.

-- The laureate and his/her colleague may propose to carry out part of their collaboration during a week at one of the partner centers located in the host’s country: CRM for Spain, CIRM for France or the Netherlands, FIM for Switzerland, ICTP for Italy, or MFO for Germany.
+- The laureate and a colleague (not necessarily the host) may propose to carry out a project during a week at one of the partner centers located in the host’s country: CRM for Spain, CIRM for France or the Netherlands, FIM for Switzerland, ICTP for Italy, or MFO for Germany.
 For the laureates staying in Norway, there is currently no such option.
 The cost of the colleague’s stay (but not the travel) will be covered by the partner center according to its specific policies.
 The travel and stay of the laureate will be covered by the grant.
 In case the colleague is different from the host, a project and a CV are required.

 - During the submission process, an email will be sent to the host colleague asking her/him to provide further details and to upload a supporting letter for this application.
 Note that the letter is of crucial importance to evaluate the commitment of the host and the success of the application.
 An application without letter will not be evaluated.

 If your country does not appear in this list and if you think that the specificities of your location or career should be taken into consideration, please write to firstname.lastname@example.org explaining your reasons and we will inform you if you can proceed further.